ugoproto/ugo_py_doc/docs/Pandas+DataFrames.md

-First, inspect the DataFrame at hand.
+First, inspect the `DataFrame` at hand.
 The values in the last row and in the last column are a bit too long.
 It appears there are two tickets because a guest has taken a plus-one to the concert.

-Take the `Ticket` column from the DataFrame `df` and strings on a space.
+Take the `Ticket` column from the `DataFrame` `df` and strings on a space.
 This will make sure that the two tickets will end up in two separate rows in the end.
 Next, take these four values (the four ticket numbers) and put them into a Series object.
 That still doesn’t seem quite right.
 There are `NaN` values in there!
 Stack the Series to make sure they don’t have any `NaN` values in the resulting Series.

-Next, stack the Series.
+Next, stack the series.

 That is not ideal either.
-Drop the level to line up with the DataFrame.
+Drop the level to line up with the `DataFrame`.

-Transform a Series to a DataFrame to make sure we can join it back to the initial DataFrame.
-However, to avoid having any duplicates in the DataFrame, delete the original `Ticket` column.
+Transform a Series to a `DataFrame` to make sure we can join it back to the initial `DataFrame`.
+However, to avoid having any duplicates in the `DataFrame`, delete the original `Ticket` column.

-## Apply a Function to a Pandas DataFrame’s Columns or Rows
+## Apply a Function to a Pandas `DataFrame`’s Columns or Rows

 ```python